Nagqu Town

+In 2010 China announced plans to build the highest airport in the world at Nagqu, at an altitude of 4436 m, but construction of the airport has faced repeated delays.

-With all months having a mean temperature below 10 °C, due to the town's very high altitude, Nagqu has an alpine climate (Köppen: ETH), with long, very cold and dry winters, and short, cool summers.
+With all months having a mean temperature below 10 °C, due to the town's very high altitude, Nagqu has an alpine climate (Köppen: ET), with long, very cold and dry winters, and short, cool summers.